Ofek-Weiss/Unity3D_FPS_Maze_Game/README.md

 # Unity3D_FPS_Maze_Game
 # Personal Project:

-Description: A first-person shooter game in Unity where players navigate a maze, complete tasks, and battle monsters.
+Description: A first-person shooter game in Unity where a player needs to navigate a maze, complete tasks, and battle monsters.

 Features: